This blog provides information for educational purposes only. Read our complete summary for more info.

 |Pounds of Sugar||1 Gallon Mash||5 Gallon Mash||10 Gallon Mash|

-Heating a mixture of water and alcohol (beer) above 174 degrees but below 212 degrees will cause ethanol to boil, but will leave water behind.
+Distilling alcohol is accomplished by heating a mixture of water and alcohol (beer) to at or above 174 degrees but below 212 degrees.
+This will cause ethanol to boil, but will leave water behind.
 Why?
 Because ethanol boils at 174 and water at 212.
-Doing so will actually

-Distillation is a delicate process that involves separating different parts of the "run" into separate containers and blending only the best parts, called the hearts.
+This next section is for commercial distillers only!
+It's the process they will use to improve the flavor and aroma of their spirits.
+This is accomplished by separating different parts of a distillation "run" into separate containers and blending only the best parts, called the hearts.

-The first half of a jar will be called the foreshots.
-This needs to be thrown away, as it could be poisonous.
+The first 10% or so of distillate is called the foreshots.
+This needs to be thrown away, as it could contain methanol and might be poisonous.

 The second part of the run is called the heads.
 Heads contain compounds such as acetone, acetaldehyde, and acetate.
-These compounds taste harsh and smell bad.
-They'll also give you a hangover.
+These compounds are not desirable and smell bad.
 Set them aside.

 The hearts contain ethanol and other desirable compounds.
 They have a rich aroma and taste, and are quite smooth.
 Keep this.